mozoo/almighto/README.md

 # alMIghTO
-A curated database of all the available and suitable complete mitochondrial genomes from GenBank.
+A curated database of genomic features of all the available and suitable complete mitochondrial genomes from GenBank.